Formal EEO Complaint Process for Federal Employment Cases

 Advice:

-The Formal Complaint process ends with issuance of Report of Investigation and of the notice of the option to either request an EEOC hearing or to wave that right and request the Final Agency Decision (FAD).
+The Formal Complaint process ends with issuance of Report of Investigation and of the notice of your rights regarding the three options referenced above.

-If a hearing is requested and held, and after the judge's decision is issued, the decision will be incorporated into the Final Agency Decision (FAD).
-The Final Agency Decision must be issued within 40 days of issuance of the administrative judge's (AJ's) decision.
-FAD (and not AJ's decision) may be appealed to Office of Federal Operations (OFO).
-If judge's decision is not in your favor, you may want to send the prehearing brief (if you filed one prior to the hearing) or a new brief to Agency EEO headquarters to be considered before the EEO HQ issues the Final Agency Decision (FAD).
-Or, if no pre-hearing report was filed, you may want to rebut the judge's decision by presenting a brief containing summary of facts, arguments, evidence (or reference to evidence in the IF) to Agency EEO headquarters to be considered before Agency issues the FAD.
+If judge's decision is not in your favor, you may want to send your prehearing brief (if you filed one prior to the hearing) or a new brief to Agency’s EEO headquarters to be considered before a Final Agency Decision (FAD) is issued.
+Or, if no pre-hearing report was filed, you may want to rebut the judge's decision by presenting a brief containing summary of facts, arguments, evidence (or reference evidence in the ROI) and submit to Agency’s EEO headquarters to be considered prior to issuance of the FAD.
 When you do, you want to request that the judge's decision not be implemented in the FAD.
-Any complaint against the EEOC administrative judge may be reported to EEOC's Office of Federal Operation (OFO) along with your appeal (when you appeal the FAD).

 ➤Free Court-Appointed Attorneys (only when you are filing a complaint at the federal district court)